Sovichea10/Upgrading-Jenkins/README.md

 Execute repetitive tasks, save time, and optimize your development process with Jenkins.

+# Backup and Restore Date of Old Version
+By default, all data would be stored in /var/lib/jenkins

 # Upgrading-Jenkins
 Step-to-upgrade-jenkins.
 See upgrade documentation: https://www.jenkins.io/doc/upgrade-guide/

-Currently.
-We're using version 2.346.3
+*Currently.
+We're using version 2.346.3*.

+## Step to upgrade
+- From 2.346.3 to 2.361.1 (Minor version)